Design and Distribution Obligations (DDO): Third-Party Distribution - Financial Services | Deloitte Australia has been saved

 Issuers should proactively begin engaging with their third-party distribution networks to better understand their ability to capture, record and report information back to issuers.
 A transparent view of the data, system capabilities and functionality of these third-party distribution networks is vital in ensuring compliance with the relevant regulatory obligations by 5 October 2021.

-Kavir is a Manager in Deloitte’s Governance, Regulation and Conduct Practice.
-He specialises in supporting banking and insurance clients navigate through regulatory change, with a focus on designing and implementing conduct frameworks.
+Kavir is a Senior Manager in Deloitte’s Governance, Regulation and Conduct Practice.
+He specialises in supporting banking, insurance, superannuation and wealth management clients navigate through regulatory change, with a focus on designing and implementing conduct frameworks.

 The consultation process and public hearings on Design and Distribution Obligations (DDO) and Product Intervention Powers (PIP) are now complete.
 After an 18 month consultation process, it has been recommended the legislation be passed.